Has God Abandoned Me?

 Every person’s experience is different.
 If you feel abandoned by God, do not feel ashamed.
 Like the Psalmist, we can call out, “But you, Lord, do not be far from me” (Psalm 22:19).
 We can lean on God’s promise to never leave us or to forsake us (Deuteronomy 31:6).
 It is only Jesus, while hanging on a cross, with the sin of all the world upon him, whom God had in fact abandoned.
 And in his anguish, Jesus echoed David’s wail, “My God, my God, why have you forsaken me?”
 (Matthew 27:46).
 Jesus endured the abandonment of his Father so that we would not have to.
 In the dark nights of our souls, when we cannot see him, when we do not feel his presence, his final words to his disciples bring us great comfort: “And surely I am with you always, to the very end of the age” (Matthew 28:20).

-If you are experiencing a time of deep distress and struggling to find God in the midst of your pain, we'd like to recommend “Ruth: Surprised by God’s Providence,” an audio Bible study and ebook from Groundwork.
-We pray it will help you discover how God can use your everyday faith and obedience to see his presence even in the darkest times of your life.
+If you are experiencing a time of deep distress and struggling to find God in the midst of your pain, we'd like to recommend “Ruth: Surprised by God’s Providence,” an audio Bible study and ebook from Groundwork and "Our Only Comfort: A Devotional Series for Hard Times" from our sister ministry, Today devotional.
+We pray these will help you discover how God can use your everyday faith and obedience to see his presence even in the darkest times of your life.

 For additional resources during difficult times, visit our "What is your only comfort when life is hard?" page.